gdraheim/docker-systemctl-replacement/ARCHITECTURE.md

 Detecting the 'is-active' status of a service works somewhat different for systemd and the systemctl script.
-It is only the same  when a `PIDFile=` has been declared because both systemd daemon and the systemctl replacment will read the PID from that file and they will check if the PID is active.
+It is only the same  when a `PIDFile=` has been declared because both the systemd daemon and the systemctl replacement will read the PID from that file and they will check if the PID is active.
 A dead process may result in either an "inactive" or "failed" service status depending on whether the service was started or stopped.

-In the very first versions of the systemctl replamcent the script was inventing pid-files when the service descriptor was not declaring one.
+In the very first versions of the systemctl replacement the script was inventing pid-files when the service descriptor was not declaring one.
 Especially a `Type=simple` service does not need a PIDFile declaration as it is supposed to run attached  as child process of the systemd daemon.
-With the systemctl replamcent however a pid-file was written on `systemctl start xy` and the next call to `systemctl status xy` will look for the invented pid-file, read the PID and check on the status.
+With the systemctl replacement however a pid-file was written on `systemctl start xy` and the next call to `systemctl status xy` will look for the invented pid-file, read the PID and check on the status.
 So here are much more pid-files around in a systemctl script controlled environment than in systemd daemon controlled one.

 In later versions of the systemctl replacement script